INGENUITY AT WORK

 Resources for Special Tips, Tools, and Articles to Conquer Precision.

-Many workplaces and homes have gas powered appliances, yet never think anything of it once it's been installed.
+Many workplaces and homes have gas powered appliances, yet never think anything of potential gas leaks once it's been installed.
 Unfortunately gas leaks happen fairly often, sometimes leading to detrimental accidents.
 If you use gas in your home or at work, you must know how to recognize gas leak symptoms and have the proper tool to check gas lines on a regular basis.

 The Danger of Gas Leaks